 - Foster parents or other caregivers, under certain circumstances.

 - Jail, yard and pod layout and facility

 - Prisoner safety

 To find this information, you must do a driving history search.

 Have you ever had to look for criminal records online?
 How hard was it?
-Dis you do your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your account might make it easier for others.

 Speak Your Mind

 For Federal crimes, the FBI has a listing of the Ten Most Wanted Fugitives.
 In Shawnee County, the Sheriff keeps their own list of most wanted criminals and fugitives.

 Life In Jail / What Its Like

 While the prospect of getting locked up in the Shawnee County jail is very scary, you will soon become accustomed to the daily routine there.
 You will get a wake-up alarm at about 6:00 AM, and next they’ll do roll call.
 Next, you will have breakfast.
 Following breakfast participate in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.